Imageomics/distributed-downloader/README.md

 Downloader has two logging profiles:

-- `INFO` - logs only the most important information, for example when a batch is started and finished.
+- `INFO` - logs only the most important information, for example, when a batch is started and finished.
 It also logs out any error that occurred during download, image decoding, or writing batch to the filesystem
-- `DEBUG` - logs all information, for example logging start and finish of each downloaded image.
+- `DEBUG` - logs all information, for example, logging start and finish of each downloaded image.

 ### Tools script